infinitypaul/laravel-cbs/README.md

 `Cbs::getPaymentData()` - This function does the calculation and ensure it is a valid transction else it throws an exception.

->For A Returnee User Rather Than sending the fullname, email, mobile_number , all you need to send it the PayerId which is gotten the first time you generate an invoice
+>For A Returnee User Rather Than sending the full Name, email, mobile_number , all you need to send it the PayerId which is gotten the first time you generate an invoice

 Have A Look